even4void/aliquote/content/post/tableplus-app.md

   "pure-u-1-2|/img/2019-01-28-13-40-35.png" >}}

 I recently noticed that their [business plan](https://tableplus.io/pricing) has slightly evolved, otherwise it looks like a solid application for database management.
 I do not know what is included in the full-featured (aka not free) version, but for ordinary use the free edition should be largely enough to perform basic operations.

+{{% alert note %}}
+<small>[2021-10-04]</small><br>
+I've been using TablePlus for two years now, and I can confirm that it is a great application.
+I use it mostly for SQLite (it even includes an option to drop column) and Postgresql.
+Moreover, there's an alpha version for Linux at the time of this writing, which is almost on par with the classical version for Mac.
+{{% /alert %}}